NuGet/docs.microsoft.com-nuget/docs/Quickstart/Create-and-Publish-a-Package.md

->	<strong>Virus Scanning</strong><br>
+> [!Virus Scanning]
 > Before being made public, all packages uploaded to nuget.org are scanned for viruses and rejected if any viruses are found.
 All packages listed on nuget.org are also scanned periodically.

 And that's it!
 You've just created and published your first NuGet package to [nuget.org](https://www.nuget.org/), that other developers can use in their own projects.